zcutlip/pyonepassword/README.md

 - Internet connectivity to 1Password.com
   - The `op` command queries your online account, not your local vault

+## A Quick Favor

+I don't have a way of knowing how widely this project is used.
+If you're using it, I would love for you to drop me a tweet ([@zcutlip](https://twitter.com/zcutlip)) or an email (see the commit history) and let me know.
+I'm interested in how it's going for you, how you're using it (if you're able to share), if there are things that are working well or not working well, etc.

 ## Installation

 ```shell